Ipstenu/dreamobjects/readme.txt

 <strong>I disabled `wp-cron`.
 Will this work?</strong>

-Yes, <em>provided</em> you still call cron via a grownup cron job (i.e. 'curl http://domain.com/wp-cron.php').
+Yes, <em>provided</em> you still call cron via a grownup cron job (i.e. `curl http://domain.com/wp-cron.php` or something similar).
 That will call your regular backups.
 ASAP backup, however, will need you to manually visit the cron page.

-<strong>I kicked off an ASAP backup, but it says don't refresh the page.
-How do I know it's done?</strong>

-By revisiting the page, <em>but not</em> pressing refresh.
-Refresh is a funny thing.
-It re-runs what you last did, so you might accidentally kick off another backup.
-You probably don't want that.
-The list isn't dynamically generated either, so just sitting on the page waiting won't do anything except entertain you as much as watching paint dry.

-My suggestions: Visit another part of your site and go get a cup of coffee, or something else that will kill time for about two minutes.
-Then come back to the backups page.
-Just click on it from the admin sidebar.
-You'll see your backup is done.

-(Yes, I want to make a better notification about that, I have to master AJAX.)

 <strong>How long does it keep backups?</strong>

-Since you get charged on space used for DreamObjects, the default is to retain the last 15 backups.
-If you need more, you can save up to 90 backups, however that's rarely needed.
+Since you get charged on space used for DreamObjects, the default is to retain the last 5 backups.
+If you need more, you can save all your backups, but I don't recommend it.

 <strong>Can I keep them forever?</strong>